Realization of tropical curves in abelian surfaces

-\begin{defin} A \emph{parametrized tropical curve in $N_\bbR$} consists of a metric graph $\Gamma$ and a continuous immersion $h\colon \Gamma\setminus V_\infty(\Gamma)\to N_\bbR$ satisfying the following conditions: \begin{enumerate} \item The image of every finite vertex in $\Gamma$ is a rational point. \item For each finite vertex $v$ of $\Gamma$ and each edge $e$ connected to $v$, the restriction $h|_{e^\circ}$ is linear with integer derivative $w_{v,e}\in N$, defined with respect to the unit tangent vector pointing from $v$ to $e$.
+\begin{defin} A \emph{parametrized tropical curve in $N_\bbR$} consists of a metric graph $\Gamma$ and a continuous immersion $h\colon \Gamma\setminus V_\infty(\Gamma)\to N_\bbR$ satisfying the following conditions: \begin{enumerate} \item The image of every finite vertex in $\Gamma$ is an integer point. \item For each finite vertex $v$ of $\Gamma$ and each edge $e$ connected to $v$, the restriction $h|_{e^\circ}$ is linear with integer derivative $w_{v,e}\in N$, defined with respect to the unit tangent vector pointing from $v$ to $e$.
 We call $w_{v,e}$ the \emph{weight vector} of the edge $e$ at $v$. \item (Balancing condition) For each finite vertex $v$, we require that

-where the sum is over all edges connected to $v$. \end{enumerate} For easier notation, we will denote the parametrized tropical curve above by $h\colon\Gamma\to N_\bbR$, omitting minus $V_\infty(\Gamma)$ unless explicitly required.
+holds, where the sum is over all edges connected to $v$. \end{enumerate} For ease of notation, we will denote the parametrized tropical curve above by $h\colon\Gamma\to N_\bbR$, omitting $V_\infty(\Gamma)$ unless explicitly required.
 The \emph{genus} of a parametrized tropical curve is the first Betti number of the graph $\Gamma$. \end{defin} \begin{rem} In some definitions of tropical curves, the map $h$ may be allowed to contract some edges of $\Gamma$ to points.
 In such cases, the balancing condition must be adjusted accordingly.
 In this paper, since all tropical curves are immersions, we adopt the above definition. \end{rem}